 Chapter 13 Bankruptcy FAQ

-Our Chapter 13 bankruptcy attorneys, Kristen L. Kroll and Gregory W. Smith have a combined 50 years of experience in analyzing and proposing solutions to individual debt problems.
+Our Chapter 13 bankruptcy attorneys, Kristen L. Krol and Gregory W. Smith have a combined 50 years of experience in analyzing and proposing solutions to individual debt problems.
 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.
 Find some frequently asked questions about Chapter 13 Bankruptcy below: